Lane-G-Smith/Discord-Bot-Job-Interview-Code-Buddy/README.md

         <br /><strong>Discord.js</strong>
     </td>
     <td align="center" height="108">
       <p align="left">This Discord bot is designed to help junior web developers prepare for job interviews.
 This bot offers practice questions and coding challenges that are commonly found in real-world interviews.
 You can request questions or tasks with prompts such as "React" or "Javascript."
 Optionally, you can also specify the difficulty level between 1 and 10 with a number (example: javascript 7).
-To get the answer to the previous question along with an explanation and links to documentation, simply type "***".
-This bot functions by using the GPT-3.5-Turbo API.
+To get the answer to the previous question along with an explanation and links to documentation, simply type "answer".
+This bot functions by using the GPT-3.5-Turbo-0613 API.
       </p>
      </td>
    </tr>